The fast rate of convergence of the smooth adapted Wasserstein distance: Proof of Theorem

-Compared to Example~\ref{ex:cpt} where $\beta$ can be chosen equal to zero, this bound is looser as $\mu$ is only assumed to be subgaussian.
-To control the infimum above, we choose $\gamma$ as an optimal coupling for $\w_{2p}((\mu^{\sigma})_1, (\mhat{\mu}^{\sigma}_n)_1)$ (\emph{not} for $\w_p$ as before) and use the Cauchy--Schwarz inequality, which yields
+Compared to the compactly supported case where $\beta$ can be chosen equal to zero, this bound is looser as $\mu$ is only assumed to be subgaussian.
+To control the infimum above, we choose $\gamma$ as an optimal coupling for $\w_{2p}((\mu^{\sigma})_1, (\mhat{\mu}^{\sigma}_n)_1)$ (\textit{not} for $\w_{p}$ as in Section~\ref{sec:outline proof}) and use the Cauchy--Schwarz inequality, which yields

 Omitting details, this implies that under suitable moment assumptions on $\mu$,